Skip to content

 Different zones need different strategies:

-• Lower-left tasks might benefit from one serious attempt with better prompting before abandoning them
+• lower-left tasks might benefit from one serious attempt with better prompting before abandoning them

 For researchers: adopt task-level analysis.
 Ask participants to identify specific tasks, plot them in this space, track how positions change over time (evaluate!).
 This would reveal patterns currently hidden by aggregation.
 Given that individual performance gains from AI systems depend on task-technology fit, we need frameworks that capture this task-level variation.